Fiber is absolutely important and must be included in our daily foods in the right proportion.

 The barley grain is nutritious and contains more fiber than brown rice and oatmeal.

-Barley can be used to prepare a variety of foods such as bread, muffin, barley flakes, salad, soup, etc.
+Barley can be used to prepare bread, muffin, barley flakes, salad, soup, etc.

 5. Popcorn (14.5%)

-If you are looking for a snack food with fiber, popcorn is the best one.
+If you are looking for a snack food with fiber, popcorn is the best.

-Every 100 grams of air-popped popcorns has about 14.5 grams of fiber in it.
+Every 100 grams of air-popped popcorn has about 14.5 grams of fiber.

-Popcorn also has a healthy balance of calories, provided the use of butter, or another fat is minimized to as little as possible.
+Popcorn also has a healthy balance of calories, provided butter or other fat is minimized to as little as possible.

 6. Almonds (12.5%)

-It is a good source of manganese and magnesium, vitamin E, and healthy fats.
+It is a good source of manganese, magnesium, vitamin E, and healthy fats.

 The fiber content in almonds is 12.5 grams per 100 grams.